Rogernarten/homework_py/hw3/README.md

 For convenience, you can update this README.md file with your citations.

+## AI Usage & Citations

+I consulted ChatGPT (OpenAI GPT-5.1, December 2025 version) for help on the following high-level concepts:

+1. Understanding how to override __setitem__, __getitem__, and __delitem__ in a subclass of dict.
+2. Clarifying how decorators such as @functools.total_ordering work conceptually.
+3. Asking how to improve error messages for the InvalidTimeError.

+I did not request or receive any complete solutions for the homework problems.
+All implementation logic, class structure, and debugging were done by myself.

 ## Assignment Objectives

 This assignment will give you practice writing classes in Python, designing an OOP class hierarchy, and using dunder methods to overload operators.